 This palm tree is known for growing out numerous trunk forms that take time to grow.
-This slow-grower tree can reach up to the height of 15 to 20 feet, having big fan-shaped leaves.
+This slow-grower tree can reach up to the height of 4-6 meters, having big fan-shaped leaves.
 Once it passes its growing stage, Florida Thatch Palm, develops a thin trunk that is fit for closed spaces.
 With time, it produces small fruits that can be an excellent source of food for birds.

 When cultivating your own Florida Thatch palm, remember that these plants don’t require soil changes from time to time.
 Make sure that you plant them in moist areas where the soil is dry and dense.
 It is always ideal to fertilize three times a year (autumn, spring, and summer).
 Don’t forget that palm trees strive and thrive best in smaller spaces.

 9. Triangle Palm Tree

 Also called as dypsis decaryi, the triangle palm tree is indigenous to the Mediterranean rainforest.
 In these areas, it is quite common to grow these trees up to the height of 15 meters.
 Plant growers situated in North and South California prefer to grow triangle palm trees as they thrive better in these regions.

 In addition to North and South California, Triangle palm trees perform well in Hawaiian soils.
 Like Florida Thatch Palm trees, these triangle-shaped trees are ideal for both warmer and coastal regions.